 If you have any questions, concerns or complaints regarding your privacy or the use of your information, please contact us and we’ll do everything we can to fix the problem.
 You can contact us in the following ways:

 We’ll address your questions as quickly as possible.
 If you’re not satisfied with our response to your complaint, you may escalate it to the Office of the Privacy Commissioner:

 Dollar Insurance acts in accordance with the Privacy Act 2020 and The Health Information Privacy Code 2020.

-Our’, ‘Us’, and ‘We’ refers to Momentum Life Limited (Company Number 5807730), trading as Dollar Insurance, of Level 1, 103 Carlton Gore Road, Newmarket, Auckland 1023.
+Our’, ‘Us’, and ‘We’ refers to Momentum Life Limited (Company Number 5807730), trading as Dollar Insurance, of Level 7, Tower 1, 205 Queen Street Auckland 1010.
 ‘You’ refers to our customers and prospective customers.
 It also refers generally to users of our website.

 ‘Sensitive information’ relates to a person’s state of health, medical history, occupational duties, pastimes, racial or ethnic origin, financial, tax and credit status, membership of political bodies, religions or trade unions, sexual preferences and criminal record.
 Sensitive information is usually needed for life insurance applications and to manage claims.
 The way we use some sensitive information, such information about racial or ethnic origin or religion, is governed by law.